Sources of capital growth: Screening out small denominators

 }

-The \href{https://web-appendix.shinyapps.io/Sources\_of\_Capital\_Growth/}{web appendix} includes displays of \(\theta\) for each year in each country over the report period.
+Our displays include findings for \(\theta\) for each year in each country over the report period.
 These tend to show upward and downward spikes in values of \(\theta\) in some years.
 Those spikes tend to be associated with small absolute values of denominators, in these cases \(\Delta g(K)\), in those countries and years.
-Small denominators magnify errors in measurements of numerators.
+Small denominators, even if measured perfectly, magnify errors in measurements of numerators.
 Worse, when denominators are small, small mismeasurements in them might reverse the term in sign.

 To maximize reliability of test results, we apply a range of screens to omit years where absolute denominators fall below a given threshold.
 Some displays in the web appendix show data for all years, regardless of denominator size.
 Others screen out all years where absolute denominators are less then 0.01, then 0.025, then continuing upward in increments of 0.025 to a maximum screen of 0.15. \(\theta\) is plotted for each country unscreened and at each of the seven successive levels of screening.
-All displays in the main body of this paper apply a screen of 0.01.
+The screen chosen in displays in this paper is 0.01.
 The denominator whose absolute value is screened is capital acceleration $\Delta g(K)$ or capital growth rate \(g(K)\) in all displays.

 Screening out years where absolute \(\Delta g(K)\) or $g(K)$ is small would cost little in informative value even if measurements were exact.
 In those years, there is little capital acceleration or capital growth, positive or negative, for either thrift theory or free growth theory to explain.
 Market noise alone might account for \(\Delta g(K)\) or $g(K)$ in such years.
 Screening reduces the number of observations, but increases the reliability and informative value of each.